 Another delicious square that’s perfect for a crowd and has a similar flavor to butterscotch blondies are my Caramel Chip Pecan Bars.
 Made with Ghirardelli Caramel Chips, you know these are going to be good!

 A great brunch bar recipe that I’m obsessed with are Ina Garten’s Lemon Bars.
 These are a true perfect recipe that is perfect for a crowd.
+And, make everyone happy with these delicious Cinnamon Sugar Blondies with a cinnamon frosting!

 How to Make Frosted Butterscotch Blondies